-Note: An IPv4 address for this switch is obtained via DHCP by default.
+Note: An IPv4 address for the primary network interface (VLAN 1) is set to an initial 192.168.2.10 by default.
 To change this address, see "Setting an IP Address" on page 49.

 Configuration Options The switch's HTTP web agent allows you to configure switch parameters, monitor port connections, and display statistics using a standard web browser such as Internet Explorer 9+, Mozilla Firefox 52+, Google Chrome 54+, or Opera 41+, or more recent versions.
 The switch's web management interface can be accessed from any computer attached to the network.